 16. To consider and make recommendation to Council on the approval of the annual TRAC and TRACT returns.

 Appointed (up to 7)

 Independent member of Council (other than the Chair of Council) 4

 Total maximum of 7

-Officers in attendance include: Executive Director of Finance, Registrar and Secretary and Director of Strategy
+Officers in attendance include: Executive Director of Finance, University Secretary and Director of Strategy

 To consider matters concerning the effective and efficient use of physical and human resources, financial performance and sustainability and to provide assurance and make recommendations as appropriate to Council.